vdektiarev/redis-memory-overload/README.md

 #### Optimising Data Structures and Writing Logic

 If you are responsible for the operational excellence of your Redis cluster, you really should know how your system works, which processes and integrations does it have regarding your target datastore.
-Ideally, you should have few ,conceptual views on your system in form of diagrams, or a list telling who's reading from your datastore, who's writing into your datastore, and if we are talking about a key-value storage, it's also really nice to know the key formats different systems write in or read from.
+Ideally, you should have few conceptual views on your system in form of diagrams, or a list telling who's reading from your datastore, who's writing into your datastore, and if we are talking about a key-value storage, it's also really nice to know the key formats different systems write in or read from.

 Knowing the integrated apps and key patterns they used, and by running few scan queries for counting the records with key patterns, the team was able to find an old outstanding Kafka Streams application made for data analytics which was no longer needed for business and which was generating huge loads of data which was absolutely unnecessary.
 The team removed that application and cleaned up the store from the unused records.